Eyal-CB/mcp-server-couchbase/README.md

 The server can be configured using environment variables.
 The following variables are supported:

 - `CB_CONNECTION_STRING`: The connection string to the Couchbase cluster
+- `CA_CERT_PATH`: The path to the Server CA certificate, used for server API calls
 - `CB_USERNAME`: The username with access to the bucket to use to connect
 - `CB_PASSWORD`: The password for the username to connect
 - `READ_ONLY_QUERY_MODE`: Setting to configure whether SQL++ queries that allow data to be modified are allowed.
 It is set to True by default.